arangodb/docs/3.10/programs-arangorestore-examples.md

 contain any information about revision trees.
 The _arangorestore_ behavior for these collections is as follows:

-- When using ArangoDB versions before 3.8.7 and 3.9.2, the collections are restored without revision trees.
+- In ArangoDB versions before 3.8.7 and 3.9.2, the collections are restored without revision trees.
-- When using ArangoDB versions 3.8.7, 3.9.2, or any later version, the collections will use revision trees by default, but you can opt out of this by invoking arangorestore with the option `--enable-revision-trees false`.
+- In ArangoDB versions 3.8.7, 3.9.2 or later, the
+  collections use revision trees by default, but you can opt out of this by invoking arangorestore with the `--enable-revision-trees false` option.

-If the `--enable-revision-trees` startup option is `true` (which is the default value), then _arangorestore_ will add the necessary attributes for using revision trees when restoring the collections.
-It will only do so if the attributes are not contained in the dump.
-If the option is set to `false`, _arangorestore_ will not add the attributes when restoring collections.
+If the `--enable-revision-trees` startup option is `true` (which is the default value), then _arangorestore_ adds the necessary attributes for using revision trees when restoring the collections.
+It's only done for the attributes which are not contained in the dump.
+If the option is set to `false`, _arangorestore_ does not add the attributes when restoring collections.

-Regardless of the setting of this option, _arangorestore_ will not add the attributes when they are already present in the dump.
+Regardless of the setting of this option, _arangorestore_ does not add the attributes, when they are already present in the dump.
 You may modify the attributes manually in the dump if you want to change their values.

 Restoring in a Cluster